Shed (weaving): Shedding device

-The type of device that is used to raise and lower the shed differs on the type of loom.
-With a tablet loom the sheds are raised and lowered by rotating the tablets, or cards.
-In a floor loom the shed is created by the harnesses.
+Depending on the type of loom, different devices are used to raise and lower the shed.
+With a tablet loom, the sheds are raised and lowered by rotating the tablets, or cards.
+With a floor loom, the shed is created by the harnesses.
 Inkle looms have one of the more primitive shedding devices, where there is one set of heddles and the shed is created by hand.